seanfdnn/ergodox-layout/readme.md

 * For the [Steno layer](#steno-layer), all LEDs will be turned on.

 Unless noted otherwise, the layers use a dim light for the LEDs, while modifiers use a stronger one, and modifiers override any layer preferences.
 For example, when on the one-handed layer, with the left side active (*red* light blinking), if `Shift` is on, the *red* light will be constantly on.

+# Special features

+## Unicode Symbol Input

+Once in the Unicode Symbol Input mode, one is able to type in symbol names, press `Enter` or `Space`, and get the Unicode symbol itself back.
+When in the mode, a capital `U` is printed first.
+Once the sequence is finished, all of it is erased by sending enough `Backspace` taps, and the firmware starts the OS-specific unicode input sequence.
+Then, it looks up the symbol name, and enters the associated code.
+If it is not found, it will just replay the pressed keycodes.

+The currently supported symbols are:

+- `snowman`: ☃
+- `kiss`: 😙
+- `rofl`: 🤣
+- `poop`: 💩

+This is an experimental feature, and may or may not work reliably.

 # Tools